EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 Question: Percent-Correct, Time-to-decision, Time-to-wrong-decision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using :func:`.run_multiple_simulations`, run at least 7 simulations for 2 different levels of coherence.
+Using :func:`.run_multiple_simulations`, run at least 10 simulations for each of the two ``coherence_levels = [0.1, 0.8]``.
 The simulation stops either when a decision is made or after a maximum simulation time (set it to ~1200ms).
 If you have sufficient time/computing-power, you should run more repetitions and more levels, and you could even try larger networks.
 Then analyse your simulation results by visualizing the following statistics.
 For each of the questions, ignore the simulations with "no decision".

 * Visualize ``Percent correct`` versus ``coherence level``.

 * Visualize ``Time to decision`` versus ``coherence level``.

-* For each coherence-level, compare ``Time to correct decision`` to ``Time to wrong decision``.

 * Discuss your results.